ovh/swift-ovh/README.md

 let accessRules = OVHAPIAccessRule.allRights()

 // Request a token to the API and return a view controller.
-OVHAPI.requestCredentialsWithAccessRules(accessRules, redirectionUrl: "[YOU URL]", completion: { (viewController, error) -> Void in
+OVHAPI.requestCredentials(withAccessRules: accessRules, redirection: "[YOU URL]", andCompletion: { (viewController, error) -> Void in
     guard error == nil else {
         // Handle the error here.
         return